HeteroSpec: Leveraging Contextual Heterogeneity for Efficient Speculative Decoding: Experiments

 \subsection{Ablation Study}

-To systematically assess each optimization, we conducted hierarchical ablation experiments on three model sizes.
-Building upon EAGLE-3, Dynamic Extended Drafting, Top-$N$ Pruning, and Dynamic Graph Optimization were integrated stepwise.
-As shown in Table~\ref{tab:ablation}, Dynamic Extended Drafting provides the most significant performance improvement for HeteroSpec.
-Its underlying mechanism is that, when the cumulative meta-path Top-$K$ entropy is low, the probability that an initially drafted token is accepted at all layers increases significantly.
-Under such circumstances, even if subsequent generated tokens do or do not fall into low-entropy bins, their verification cost can be amortized alongside that of the initially drafted tokens.
-Due to the prevalence of simple patterns in natural language, subsequent tokens are still highly likely to remain in low-entropy bins.
-This mechanism effectively increases the average accepted length, reducing the total number of verifications by an average of 8.65\% and thereby significantly alleviating the verification overhead bottleneck.
+To systematically assess each optimization, we conducted ablation experiments progressively integrating our three adaptive mechanisms upon EAGLE-3.
+Table~\ref{tab:ablation} demonstrates that Dynamic Extended Drafting yields the most substantial performance gains.
+Its underlying mechanism is that, when cumulative meta-path Top-$K$ entropy is low, the probability that an initially drafted token is accepted at all layers increases significantly.
+This enables subsequent tokens' verification costs to be amortized together with the initial draft tokens, regardless of whether these subsequent tokens fall into low-entropy bins.
+Given the prevalence of simple patterns in natural language, subsequent tokens typically remain within low-entropy regions, further amplifying this cost-sharing benefit.
+This mechanism increases average accepted length and reduces total verifications by 11.09\%, substantially alleviating the verification bottleneck.

-Top-$N$ Pruning strategy achieves a 19.94\% reduction in verification tokens, at the cost of only a 0.11 decrease in average accepted length.
+Top-$N$ Pruning achieves a 19.85\% reduction in verification tokens with minimal impact on accepted length (0.11 decrease).
 This demonstrates that the strategy can select, at key decision points, the most likely-to-be-accepted critical paths dynamically and at minimal cost.
-Notably, although there is a slight 0.67\% decrease in the speedup metric, further analysis reveals that in single-batch A800 GPU test scenarios, the computational load is far from saturating the GPU’s parallel computing threshold.
-Consequently, the temporal advantage of this optimization has not been fully manifested.
-However, in the discussion of complex multi-batch scenarios (see Section~\ref{sec:54}), this strategy reveals greater potential for acceleration.
-Dynamic Graph Optimization compensates for any potential performance loss caused by changes in the computational graph structure introduced by the previous two optimizations.
-These three optimization strategies collectively form a complementary and synergistic effect, leading to substantial acceleration gains.
+Notably, although there is a slight 0.59\% decrease in the speedup metric, this reflects GPU underutilization in single-batch H20-3e scenarios rather than algorithmic limitations; In the discussion of complex multi-batch scenarios (see Section~\ref{sec:54}), this strategy reveals greater potential for acceleration.
+Dynamic Computational Adaptation mitigates performance degradation from computational graph variations introduced by the preceding optimizations.
+These three mechanisms collectively demonstrate the synergistic effectiveness of our contextual heterogeneity exploitation framework.